-Lots of mums join our Salesforce Supermums Programme after a career break, looking for new career opportunities, a way to upskill, and a bit of a change of scenery!
+Lots of mums join our Salesforce Supermums Programme after a career break, looking for new career opportunities, a way to upskill, and a change of scenery!

 Salesforce can open doors to flexible and exciting careers across many different industries.
-Supermum Gillian, a member of our very first cohort of Supermums in 2016, shares her story about why she decided to embark on the Salesforce journey…
+Supermum Gillian, a member of our very first cohort of Supermums in 2016, shared her story about why she decided to embark on the Salesforce journey.

 What did you do before the course?